microsoft/Windows-Machine-Learning/Tools/WinMLRunner/UPDATING.md

   b) WinMLRunnerScenarios.vcxproj
   c) WinMLRunnerStaticLib.vcxproj
 3) Ensure WinMLRunner builds and perform some basic selfhosting, like running any of the models in the SharedContent folder.
-4) Issue a new release on the release page of this repository.
+4) Issue a new official release of WinMLRunner on the repository release page [here](https://github.com/microsoft/Windows-Machine-Learning/releases).